 NYC’s Lincoln Center to rename Avery Fisher Hall

-NEW YORK (AP) — New York City's Lincoln Center will take Avery Fisher's name off its concert hall and resell the naming rights to help finance a $500 million renovation, officials said Thursday.
+NEW YORK (AP) — New York City’s Lincoln Center is taking Avery Fisher’s name off Avery Fisher Hall so it can resell the naming rights to the highest bidder.

-The renovation scheduled to start in 2019 was announced after the Fisher family agreed to accept $15 million to drop the name from the hall where the New York Philharmonic plays.
+The move announced Thursday comes after Lincoln Center agreed to pay the Fisher family $15 million to drop Avery Fisher’s name from the hall where the New York Philharmonic plays.

-Under the agreement reached with Fisher's three children, the renovated concert hall will feature prominent tributes to Fisher and the family will stay involved, Lincoln Center President Jed Bernstein said.
+Under the agreement announced Thursday, the renovated concert hall will feature prominent tributes to Fisher.